The New IRS Mileage Rate For 2023: Everything You Need to Know

 2,000 x 0.625 = $1,250

 He would then add the two numbers together to find out his overall deduction for the year.
-Come tax time, he will be able to deduct $2,420 from his earned income.
+When filing in 2023, he can deduct $2,420 from his earned income for 2022.

 If you don’t drive a lot, but you still put a lot of wear and tear on your vehicle due to simply running your business, you can find your deduction using the “actual expenses” method.
 This method considers all of the costs associated with your vehicle besides mileage.
 This can include: